paradigma-cl/unreplaceableDigitalID/sip-proposals.md

 ## 1. Inscription of Commitments as business Agreements, payments, and business Deliverables.
 ### Commitments
+The act of committing, pledging, or engaging oneself. a pledge or promise; obligation: We have made a commitment to pay our bills on time. dedication.

+Commitments have been inscribed in the Blockchain, and some of them could be useful to be accessible by others for different purposes.

-Examples taken from XCK.app are the business Agreements Inscriptions, payments, and business Deliverables Inscriptions.
+Examples taken from XCK.app are the business Agreements, payments, and business Deliverables.

 ## 2. Inscriptions of credentials ie Proof of the user's National Identity Document, and other type of identities.
 ### Credentials